Phreak87/OilMeter/README.md

 #Todo

+- Integration of HC-SR04 Distance Sensor for Level Measurement.
 - Multicolor LED for sensor status and system messages
 - better feedback if setting was saved.
 - auto adaptation of the correct factor value on fill-up (needs to be between 2 times full)